FalloutX/50-degrees/README.md

 ## Step 11: Build for production and host it

-- [ ] Configure your webpack.config.js settings to build for production.
+- [x] Configure your webpack.config.js settings to build for production.
-- [ ] Host your app.
+- [x] Host your app.
+(Hosted at [https://50degrees.netlify.com/](https://50degrees.netlify.com/))